sufiankaki/in40-docs/EC2_using_AWS_Educate.md

-# Using your AWS Educate Account to host websites
+# Using AWS Educate to connect to an EC2 instance

-This guide is meant for IN4.0 Talent Academy candidates to access an AWS account for the classwork related to hosting a website, exploring AWS services and preparing for the AWS certifications.
+This guide is meant for IN4.0 Talent Academy candidates to access an Amazon Linux 2 based EC2 instance for the classwork related to hosting a website, exploring AWS services and preparing for the AWS certifications.

 ### Table of contents